Bayern Munich's Julian Nagelsmann eyes first title in Supercup clash with Dortmund | DW | 16.08.2021

 The only big money signing was already agreed in January, with Nagelsmann’s former defensive lynchpin at Leipzig, Dayot Upamecano, joining in the summer as Bayern again go into the season with little to no cover for key positions.

-That has already been exposed by Benjamin Pavard's ankle injury, with Nagelsmann's lack of faith in Bouna Sarr benfitting academy graduate Josip Stanišić.
+That has already been exposed by Benjamin Pavard's ankle injury, with Nagelsmann's lack of faith in Bouna Sarr benefiting academy graduate Josip Stanisic.
 "He’s a very reliable player, who makes few mistakes," said Nagelsmann.
 "He tries to lead the players around him and is very talkative on the pitch.
 He had a solid game [against Gladbach] and has a good chance to start."

-Reflecting on the draw at Borussia-Park, Nagelsmann admitted Bayern "still have a little to do.
-We lost the ball too often in build up play.
+Reflecting on the draw at Borussia-Park, Nagelsmann admitted that Bayern "still have a little to do.
+We lost the ball too often in buildup play.
 We had very little time to get our rhythm.
 It wasn’t the ideal match for us to get going physically, it was 0 to 100 straight away."

 Judging by their first two matches under Marco Rose and Erling Haaland's goalscoring form, Borussia Dortmund won’t be a comfortable opponent in that regard either.
 But history is on Bayern’s side when it comes to this clash.

 There have never been fewer than two goals when these two sides have met in this early-season clash of heavyweights.
 So, expect a thrilling match, one that could have clear consequences for the coming weeks.
-Nagelsmann still has four years to fulfil his own title demands but Bayern won’t be waiting that long.
+Nagelsmann still has four years to fulfill his own title demands, but Bayern won't be waiting that long.